Phil Sharpe

 Falling rates would encourage more businesses to refinance or expand borrowing, while rising rates would put further pressure on affordability and covenant compliance.
 However, shifts in lender appetite and policy often have a greater day-to-day impact than rate changes alone.

 Most businesses don’t have a formal funding strategy and tend to react when facilities approach renewal.
-Building debt planning into broader strategic reviews, alongside acquisition or investment plans, can help businesses move faster and secure better outcomes when conditions change.
+Building financing requirements into broader strategic reviews, alongside acquisition or investment plans, can help businesses move faster and secure better outcomes when conditions change.

-With interest rates currently forecast to reduce over the next 12 months and lending appetite continuing to evolve across the market, it’s worth reviewing your facilities regularly to ensure they still meet your needs.
-Businesses that plan ahead, maintain strong relationships with funders and understand their financial position are best placed to secure favourable terms when opportunities arise.
+With interest rates currently forecast to reduce slightly over the next 12 months and lending appetite continuing to evolve across the market, it’s worth reviewing your facilities regularly to ensure they still meet your needs.
+Businesses that plan, maintain strong relationships with funders and understand their financial position are best placed to secure favourable terms when opportunities arise.

 Price Bailey’s Corporate Finance team is willing to invest upfront time with businesses of all sizes to review and optimise their funding structures.
 Our team can: